 Bendable metal strips.
 These strips are washable and removable.
 They bend to mold the mask around the bridge of your nose to create a better fit and seal to hug your face.
 A mask that adjusts to facial contours is more effective than masks without moldable strips.
 Second, if you wear glasses or sunglasses, a good seal makes it difficult for your warm breath to escape up around your nose and helps prevent your lenses from fogging up.

 If you still have issues with fogging lenses like I do, try these tips:

 Wash your glasses with a gentle liquid soap.
 Then either air dry or gently dry with a soft cloth.
 The film left behind is supposed to help anti-fog your lenses.

 Adding a folded tissues to the inside top of your face mask can help absorb the warm droplets from your breath, and reduce fogging.

 The WHO's Don't List:

-We're dropping our UPF sun protection face masks in limited quantities.
+Note: we're dropping our newest UPF sun protection face masks in limited quantities.
+This unique three pleated design helps prevent mask slippage when talking, and has wide coverage to shield the sides of your face from 98% of UV rays.
 Each is hand made in the SF/Bay Area.